Chart Color Schemes

 Lockington - Gunbower has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Lockington - Gunbower's population is around 3,980 as of Nov 2025.
+Lockington-Gunbower's population is around 3,980 as of February 2026.
 This reflects an increase of 53 people since the 2021 Census, which reported a population of 3,927 people.
 The change is inferred from the estimated resident population of 3,960 from the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2.4 persons per square kilometer.
-Over the past decade, Lockington - Gunbower has demonstrated resilient growth patterns with a compound annual growth rate of 0.3%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.4% of overall population gains during recent periods.
+Over the past decade, Lockington-Gunbower has demonstrated resilient growth patterns with a compound annual growth rate of 0.3%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 52.4% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, Lockington - Gunbower is forecasted to increase its population significantly in the top quartile of regional areas across the nation, with an expected increase of 1,130 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 27.9% over the 17 years.
+Based on the latest annual ERP population numbers, Lockington-Gunbower is forecast to increase by 1,130 persons to 2041, reflecting an increase of 27.9% in total over the 17-year period.

 Frequently Asked Questions - Population